nikosga/mlserve.com-notebooks/README.md

 ---

-## 🧾 License

-This SDK is licensed under the **Apache Software License**.
-© 2025 MLServe.com — All rights reserved.

----

 ## Data & Privacy Disclaimer

 - The MLServe.com SDK sends data to the MLServe.com API for predictions, registration, feedback, and other services.